Behaviors and Responses

 - Overt or indirect expressions of intent to harm or kill oneself or others

-Physical and mental health problems can negatively affect a student's academic performance.
+Physical and mental health problems can negatively affect a person's academic performance.

 - Changes in motivation or concentration